anupambagchi/driver-signature-raspberry-pi/README.md

 # driver-signature-raspberry-pi
-Is it possible to predict who is driving a vehicle by analyzing the driving pattern of a driver.
+Is it possible to predict who is driving a vehicle by analyzing the driving pattern of a driver?
 If there are multiple people driving a vehicle (mostly true in a commercial driving scenario), can the driving style be captured and learned?

 The postulate is that this is possible - by reading data from the car's OBD port at the fast enough frequency.
 One can create feature sets from signals received from the car's CAN bus (via a ELM 327 interface) through the OBD port, then use that feature set to learn who the driver is.
 A real-time prediction is possible by deploying this model and quering it in real-time.